drdhaval2785/python-prakriya/docs/usage.rst

 >>> p['गच्छति']

-Valid transliterations are slp1, itrans, hk, iast, devanagari, wx, bengali, gujarati, gurmukhi, kannada, malayalam, oriya, telugu and tamil.
+Valid transliterations are slp1, itrans, hk, iast, devanagari, wx, bengali, gujarati, gurmukhi, kannada, malayalam, oriya and telugu.
 They can be used both as input transliteration and output transliteration schemes.